Phil MeekinView Profile

 Firstly, you should check to see if your pension is safeguarded by the Pensions Protection Fund (PPF).
-This was set up in 2005 and oversees any compensation payments to members of their eligible pension schemes.
+The fund was set up in 2005 and oversees any compensation payments to members of their eligible pension schemes.

-Each separate pension scheme puts in place its own rules to define what will happen if a company using their scheme goes into liquidation.
-It is very much dependent on the type of pension scheme you are in as to what will happen in the event of a company liquidation.
+Each pension scheme puts in place its own rules to define what will happen if a company using it goes into liquidation.
+It is very much dependent on the type of pension scheme you are in as to what will happen in the event of a liquidation.

 There are two types of occupational pensions (those set up by your employer) these include final salary schemes and money purchase schemes.

 Final salary schemes, sometimes known as defined benefit schemes, are linked to your salary.
 When your salary increases, for whatever reason, your contribution also rises.
-You pay a set percentage from your salary in and your employer contributes the rest.
+You pay a set percentage from your salary, and your employer contributes the rest.
 At retirement, your pension is based on pay and the number of years you have been in the scheme.
-This kind of pension scheme is covered by the PPF.
+The PPF covers this kind of employee pension scheme.

-Once you are aware what type of pension scheme you are in, you can look into the procedures set out by these two different types.
+Once you are aware of what type of pension scheme you are in, you can look into the procedures set out by those different types.